ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 $ git push --set-upstream origin my-new-feature
 ```

-You should get a helpfull error message like:
+You should get a helpful error message like:

 ```
 remote: Permission to ProjectPythia/github-sandbox.git denied to clyne.